3B-Group/ConvRe/README.md

 **LLAMA2 CHAT MODELS**
 - [ ] llama-2-7b-chat-hf
 - [ ] llama-2-13b-chat-hf
+- [ ] llama-2-70b-chat-hf

 ## 🍑 Inference with huggingface dataset
-We provide a convenient way to run the experiments🤗 and there are only 3️⃣ parameters you need to decide:
+Our benchmark is available on Huggingface 🤗 ([link](LINK)).
+You can easily run the inference by using `main_hf.py` and specifying the following three arguments.
-- `model_name`: the name of the large language model you want to use, see our [supported model list](#supported-models).
+- `model_name`: the name of the large language model, see our [supported model list](#supported-models).
 - `task`: the subtask of ConvRe benchmark: `text2re` or `re2text`.
-- `settings`: prompt setting for current run (prompt1-prompt 12), please refer to our paper(LINK) for more details of each setting.
+- `setting`: prompt setting for current run (prompt1-prompt 12), please refer to our paper(LINK) for more details of each setting.

 **Example**

-If you want to run `prompt4` of `re2text` task on `text-davinci-003`, run this script👇
+Here is the script to run `prompt4` of `re2text` task on `text-davinci-003` 👇
 ```bash
 python3 main_hf.py --model_name text-davinci-003 --task re2text --settings prompt4
 ```

 ## 🍉 Inference in a more flexible way
 We also provide a more flexible way to run the experiments.
-There are 8️⃣ parameters you need to decide.
+There are ️eight arguments you need to specify.
 - `model_name`: the name of the large language model you want to use, see our [supported model list](#supported-models).
 - `task`: the subtask of ConvRe benchmark: `text2re` or `re2text`.
 - `data_dir`: The directory where the dataset stored.
 - `prompt`: The type of prompt to use in the experiment: `normal`, `hint` or `hint+cot`.
-- `relation`: The kind of relation to use in the experiment: `normal` for normal relation and `converse` for converse relation.
+- `relation`: The relation type to use in the experiment: `normal` for normal relation and `converse` for converse relation.
 - `n_shot`: Few-shot numbers, choose a number in [0, 1, 2, 3, 4, 5, 6].
 - `example_type`: The type of few-shot examples, `hard` or `regular`.
-- `text_type`: The type of text to use in the experiment, `regulat` or `hard`.
+- `text_type`: The type of text to use in the experiment, `regular` or `hard`.

-The parameter settings for each of the 12 prompt used in our paper is listed below.
+The argument settings for each of the 12 prompt used in our paper is listed below.

 | Prompt ID  |  prompt  | relation | n_shot | example_type | text_type |
 |:----------:|:--------:|:--------:|:------:|:------------:|:---------:|